Locating Ancestor Obituaries in Kentucky and Beyond

-Obituaries are not a formal document.
+Obituaries are not a formal records.
 Typically, a family member of the deceased writes the obituary.
 However, this is not always true.
 Sometimes the funeral home director prepares the obituary from a template.
 It is also possible the deceased person wrote it before he or she passes away.

 If the individual was well known in the community, the local or national newspapers may publish a death notice that details the person’s life.
 In general, the newspaper may issues a short death notice.
 An obituary contains more facts about the deceased person and in some cases their ancestry.
 A celebrity obviously will receive more tributes.

 I keep in mind not everyone I am researching had an obituary for a variety of reasons–costs, desire for privacy, or even a lack of planning.
 If the ancestor was the last living person in a family, frequently I’ve found there may be no obituary or grave marker because the person didn’t plan for their own passing.
 You will need to find a death record in these cases.

-Tips for Locating Obituaries
+Tips for Searching for Kentucky Obituaries

 In this post, I’ll suggest places to look for Kentucky obituaries, but these same locations contain other American obituaries.
 Most of these resources are free or only charge a nominal fee.

-Use Online Sources for Recent Deaths
+Use Online Sources for Recent Death Notices